Player Evaluation Policy 25-26 (Halton Hills Minor Hockey)

 SEPTEMBER 2025 EVALUATIONS:

-U8MD, U9MD Evaluations – Players can select the tier they wish to attend or may choose both Tier 1 and Tier 2.
+U8MD, U9MD Evaluations – Players can select the tier they wish to attend Tier 1, Tier 2, Tier 3.

-U10 to U18 - Tryout Process for players who enter an evaluation after the initial start date: Once the player has entered the tryouts, they will be assessed based on their performance and skills, just as any other player who was part of the initial tryout group.
+Players who enter an evaluation after the initial start date: Once the player has entered the tryouts, they will be assessed based on their performance and skills, and will have the same opportunity to make the team as players who started at the beginning.

 Roles of Head Coaches and Independent Evaluators

 Head Coaches: The head coach of each team will be directly involved in the selection process of players for their respective team.
-They will have a key role in the evaluation and decision-making process.
+The Head Coach will make the final decisions for the team selections.

 Independent Evaluators: Independent evaluators will also assist in the player selection process.
 These evaluators are responsible for observing players during the tryouts and providing their assessments based on specific criteria.
 Evaluators must not be a family member in the age group they are evaluating.
 This ensures fairness and impartiality in the selection process in the age group they are assessing.
 Evaluators will provide feedback and rankings to assist the head coach in finalizing the team roster.